CodeTornato/Planning_Control_Carla/README.md

 and also explore in a real time system,how to schedule planning and control in order to let them work togther,  control run 10ms every time, and planning 100ms,and how to arrange them, kind like scheduler between planning and control.

 Reference Line Generation:
-Reference Line is recorded with carla in this scenario.
+Reference Line is recorded with carla in this scenario